 It takes time for these altered positions to affect the body.
 As we move around throughout our day, the altered position and movement causes small but repetitive damage.
 This is like driving around on a misaligned tire.
 Biomechanical issues get worse and worse over time, and the longer we wait to address them, the more damage we do.
 This is why it is important to correct these abnormalities sooner rather than later.
 We want to quickly address joint and muscle problems that make us more susceptible to injury and eventually lead to worse things like arthritis, herniated discs and neuropathy.

 So how can we fix or prevent these problems?
-Well, we have to retrain the body to perform the normal movement and posture correctly once again.
+Well, we have to retrain the body to perform the normal movement and position correctly once again.
 The first step is to try to eliminate or modify the activities that are causing the abnormality.
-Our bodies tend not to be able to posture and move correctly when we are in pain, so we must reduce the pain as much as possible.
+Our bodies tend not to be able to align and move correctly when we are in pain, so we must reduce the pain as much as possible.
 We use physiotherapies like E-stim and ultrasound to do this.
 Next, we need to correct the alignment and motion of an articulation with joint manipulation.
-Another powerful tool is rehabilitation.
-Basically, rehabilitation consists of specific stretches and exercises.
+Next, we need to retrain basic movement patterns in our bodies with rehab.
+Basically, physical rehab consists of specific stretches and exercises.
 Rehab really focuses in on the muscles that position the body.
 It takes time and repetition, but these tools together form a powerful mode of manual medicine.